Most Famous Greek Statues & Where To Find Them

 You will have to travel to Munich to see this statue, which was built around 500 BCE and dedicated to Aphaia.
 The statue was originally held in the Temple of Aphaia on Aegina island, and several statues were removed.
 The sculpture is thought to be Laomedan, a Trojan soldier and hero.

 This particular statue dates back to around 560 BC and was found in the Acropolis in 1864.
-It was excavated in pieces, and it is thought that when it was originally created, it stood at 1.65 meters in height.
-The man in the statue is seen showing a calf on his shoulders, and he is a strong man with a lot of power.
+It was excavated in pieces, and it is thought that when it was initially created, it stood at 1.65 meters in height.
+The man in the statue is shown with a calf on his shoulders; he is a strong man with a lot of power.
 An inscription on the statue tells the story of the statue; from there, we can see that the creator was a wealthy person.

 You can see this statue in the Acropolis Museum in Athens.